njohnsonAE/CR3BP-App/README.md

 Ballistic_Capture.mlapp is the application which performs ballistic capture trajectory computation in the Sun-Earth-Moon system.
 To run the code, simply download the application and run it from any MATLAB version R2018a or later.

+Both applications require the included .csv files for visualizations.
+If a new .csv file is desired, run the ZeroVelBouhdaryCalc.mlx code.

 This project is licensed under the MIT License.